 Where we send your data

 Some companies whose services we use may transfer data outside of the European Union.
 In all cases, we ensure that the data is safeguarded to European data protection standards, through agreements such as the EU–US Privacy Shield.

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognise and approve any follow-up comments automatically instead of holding them in a moderation queue.

 If you subscribe for blog updates, your email is retained indefinitely.

-For paying users that register on our website, we store the personal information they provide in their user profile indefinitely.
+For paying users that register on our website, we store the personal information they provide in their user profiles indefinitely.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.

 What rights you have over your data

-If you have an login account on this site or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
+If you have a login account on this site or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.

 If you subscribe to our email updates and want to unsubscribe, just click the “unsubscribe” link at the bottom of any email.